Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/rtos/freertos/task_notification_freertos/readme.md

 ### Setting up [SAMA5D2 Xplained Ultra Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/ATSAMA5D2C-XULT)

-#### Setting up the board

-- Short jumper JP2 (DEBUG_DIS)
-- Connect the Debug USB port on the board to the computer using a micro USB cable
+- Connect USB_A port on board to the computer using a USB-C type cable

 ## Running the Application

-1. Build the application using its IDE
+1. Build and program the application using its IDE
-2. Reset the board to run the application
-3. The LED toggles on success for every 500ms
+2. The LED toggles on success for every 500ms

 Refer to the following table for LED name: